 Setting a schedule, training employees ahead of time, and sending reminders will get you 50-75% of the way through.
 The next step is the delicate practice of finding different ways to follow up and remind busy people to finish their reviews without annoying them too much.

 Tracy Clark, Head of People at Insight Data Science, shares her favorite strategy: “I got the best response when I talked to managers and asked them to bring up finishing performance reviews with their reports in their next 1:1.
 I’ve found that it’s the most effective way to encourage people to complete their reviews.”

 5. Teams love goals and progress updates.

-Nothing draws attention like having an ambitious goal.
-Cindy Gordon, VP of People at Policygenius, made it a team-wide OKR to get a 100% completion rate in their last performance review cycle.
+Nothing draws attention like ambitious goal setting.
+Cindy Gordon, VP of People at Policygenius, made it a team-wide OKR to get a 100% completion rate for their last performance review process.